 5.2 Overview of the proposed framework.
-Our model consists of (a) a behavior selector G that learns to map RGB-D images I to an affordance-aware, view-invariant 3D feature space that reflects how objects change by applying a behavior, and (b) a library of behaviors, where each behavior π_i can either be a controller or a 40 5.3 policy learned via RL 48 54 5.4 Real robot setup (left) and objects used (right).
-55 5.5 Grasping Results on a real robot.
-The robot can successfully pick up different objects and transfer it to a target location in the air.
-56 6.1 Top: Model overview.
+Our model consists of (a) a behavior selector G that learns to map RGB-D images I to an affordance-aware, view-invariant 3D feature space that reflects how objects change by applying a behavior, and (b) a library of behaviors, where each behavior π_i can either be a controller or a policy learned via RL 48 5.3 Visualization of a sample of behaviors and their corresponding object clusters.
+In each section of the figure, the behavior described after the arrow is the output of the affordance-aware behavior selector when it takes any of the objects visualized in the section as input.
+54 5.4 5.5 Real robot setup (left) and objects used (right) 55 56 6.1 Top: Model overview.
 Our model takes as input RGB-D images of scenes, and outputs 3D prototypes of the objects.
-Bottom: Evaluation tasks. (a) Scene parsing: Given a new scene, we match each detected object against the prototypes using a rotation-aware check to infer its identity and pose. (b) Image generation: We visualize prototypes with a pre-trained 3D-to-2D image renderer. (c) Few shot object labelling: Assigning a label to a prototype automatically transfers 6.2 this label to its assigned instances 60 6.3 confident positive 3D object box labels (e) 62 0.5 on part-level correspondences obtained by matching the features of the query region (in pink) to a pool of object-centric 3D features maps. (b) These part-level correspondences are verified based on how well their surrounding voxels match with one another in a spatially consistent manner. (c) Finally we train our 2.5D-to-3D lifting module by doing metric learning using the verified positive regions and randomly sampled negatives.
+Bottom: Evaluation tasks. (a) Scene parsing: Given a new scene, we match each detected object against the prototypes using a rotation-aware check to infer its identity and pose. (b) Image generation: We visualize prototypes with a pre-trained 3D-to-2D image renderer. (c) Few shot object labelling: Assigning a label to a prototype automatically transfers this label to its assigned instances.
+60 6.2 Architecture for 3D Quantized-Networks (3DQ-Nets).
+Given multi-view RGB-D images of scenes as input during training, our model learns to map a single RGB-D image to a completed scene 3D feature map at test time, by training for view prediction (b).
+The model additionally uses cross-scene and cross-object 3D correspondence mining and metric learning, to make the features more discriminative (c).
+Finally, using these learned features, our model quantizes object instances into a set of pose-canonical 3D prototypes using rotation-aware matching (d).
+These learned prototypes help improve our object detector by providing confident positive 3D object box labels (e) 62 6.3 Cross-scene 3D correspondence mining. (a) We show that our approach relies on part-level correspondences obtained by matching the features of the query region (in pink) to a pool of object-centric 3D features maps. (b) These part-level correspondences are verified based on how well their surrounding voxels match with one another in a spatially consistent manner. (c) Finally we train our 2.5D-to-3D lifting module by doing metric learning using the verified positive regions and randomly sampled negatives.
 64 6.4 Detection improvement over 4 iterations.
-The first row shows the input im- age and the proposals of the object detector.
-The second row shows the an- notations assigned to the proposals using the 3D prototype distance and 3D center-surround score.
-We show that our detector improves over time without 65 any ground truth 3D proposals.
-66 6.5 (a) Unsupervised classification accuracy with varying length of prototype dictionary in CARLA. (b) Scene reconstruction results using the learned proto- types from our model and the baselines 68
+The first row shows the input image and the proposals of the object detector.
+The second row shows the annotations assigned to the proposals using the 3D prototype distance and 3D center-surround score.
+We show that our detector improves over time without 6.5 any ground truth 3D proposals 66 tionary in CARLA. (b) Scene reconstruction results using the learned proto- types from our model and the baselines 68